2020PB/police-brutality/reports/Oregon.md

 ### Police beat and arrest multiple protesters | August 24th

-Footage shows police following dispersing protesters.
+Footage shows police following dispersing protesters at N Fenwick and N Lombard.
 One protester is shoved repeatedly and knocked to the ground.
 Another protester is dragged into a corner and arrested.
 A third talks to police and is singled out.
 An officer grabs them by the neck, while others grab the protester's body.
 The protester is knocked unconscious and falls to the ground.
 Officers then arrest the protester.

 tags: arrest, beat, protester, push, shove, strike, tackle

 id: or-portland-323

-geolocation:
+geolocation: 45.5770333,-122.6852822

 **Links**